GSA/search-gov/README.markdown

 You can create the USASearch-related indexes like this:

-    $ docker-compose exec app rake usasearch:elasticsearch:create_indexes
+    $ rake usasearch:elasticsearch:create_indexes

 You can index all the records from ActiveRecord-backed indexes like this:

-    $ docker-compose exec app rake usasearch:elasticsearch:index_all[FeaturedCollection+BoostedContent]
+    $ rake usasearch:elasticsearch:index_all[FeaturedCollection+BoostedContent]

 If you want it to run in parallel using Resque workers, call it like this:

-    $ docker-compose exec app rake usasearch:elasticsearch:resque_index_all[FeaturedCollection+BoostedContent]
+    $ rake usasearch:elasticsearch:resque_index_all[FeaturedCollection+BoostedContent]

 Note that indexing everything uses whatever index/mapping/setting is in place.
 If you need to change the Elasticsearch schema first, do this:

-    $ docker-compose exec app rake usasearch:elasticsearch:recreate_index[FeaturedCollection]
+    $ rake usasearch:elasticsearch:recreate_index[FeaturedCollection]

 If you are changing a schema and want to migrate the index without having it be unavailable, do this:

-    $ docker-compose exec app rake usasearch:elasticsearch:migrate[FeaturedCollection]
+    $ rake usasearch:elasticsearch:migrate[FeaturedCollection]

 Same thing, but using Resque to index in parallel:

-    $ docker-compose exec app rake usasearch:elasticsearch:resque_migrate[FeaturedCollection]
+    $ rake usasearch:elasticsearch:resque_migrate[FeaturedCollection]

 # Tests

 Make sure the unit tests, functional and integration tests run:

     # Run the RSpec tests
-    $ docker-compose exec app bundle exec rspec spec/
+    $ rspec spec/

     # Run the Cucumber integration tests
-    $ docker-compose exec app bundle exec cucumber features/
+    $ cucumber features/

+## Code Coverage

+We require 100% code coverage.
+After running the tests (both RSpec & Cucumber), open `coverage/index.html` in your favorite browser to view the report.
+You can click around on the files that have < 100% coverage to see what lines weren't exercised.

 ## Circle CI

 We use [CircleCI](https://circleci.com/gh/GSA/usasearch) for continuous integration.
 Build artifacts, such as logs, are available in the 'Artifacts' tab of each CircleCI build.

-# Code Coverage

-We track test coverage of the codebase over time, to help identify areas where we could write better tests and to see when poorly tested code got introduced.
-After running the tests (both RSpec & Cucumber), open `coverage/index.html` in your favorite browser to view the report.

-You can click around on the files that have < 100% coverage to see what lines weren't exercised.

-Make sure you commit any changes to the coverage directory back to git.

 # Running the app

 Fire up a server and try it all out:

-    $ docker-compose up
+    $ rails server

 Visit <http://127.0.0.1:3000>